drwalkrzysztof/Tableau-British-Airways-Review-/README.md

 # Step followed:
-1. Loading the data into Tabeau Desktop, the data set is a csv file.
+1. Loading the data into Tableau Desktop, the data set is a csv file.
-2. create a new relationship between the files.
+2. Create a new relationship between the files.
 3. Create an average custom metric by country (map, custom parameter, calculated field, advanced filters).
 4  Create an average custom metric by month (line chart).
 5. Create average custom metric by aircraft (double bar chart).
 6. Create and format a dashboard (linking all elements).